Part 6: Introduction to the Pro Capabilities

 Save () often!

-U.S. Geological Survey Data
+Locating the U.S. Geological Survey DEM file

 The DEM file used in this tutorial is located in the install directory.
 Take a moment to download the file.
 DO NOT unzip the folder.
 Follow the instructions in the tutorial to use the file.